KarazhanSucks/subsyncerr/README.md

 ## Disclaimer
 A big reason I didn't feel comfortable deeming this project ready for regular use is because if big necessary changes happen to the code, it would take you to redownload all the subtitles to make use of the update.

 Have you ever felt anxious about sitting down with family or friends, about to watch a newly added movie, but having no comfort in knowing if the subtitles are going to be in sync?
 Then you have come to the right place!
 I used to feel the exact same way.
-The available options at the time, like the built-in ffsubsync in Bazarr, was very hit or miss, and being from a different country, Non-English subtitles were even worse.
+The available options at the time, like the built-in ffsubsync in Bazarr, was very hit or miss, and being from a different country, non-English subtitles were even worse.

 ## Inspirations
 * [SubSyncStarter (drikqlis)](https://github.com/drikqlis/SubSyncStarter), inspired the act of blacklisting subtitles.
 * [Concept, Reddit-user:](https://www.reddit.com/r/bazarr/comments/106sbub/comment/juszb2v/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) ``pasm99``

 ## Credits
+Written with some help from Claude 3.5-Sonnet, the best coding AI in the world at the time.
+Although it has come to a point where the AI is more just a tool where I mostly still need to rely on the basic programming skills I possess.

-* [subsync (sc0ty)](https://github.com/sc0ty/subsync), for syncing the subtitles to audio and other subtitles for Non-English.
+* [subsync (sc0ty)](https://github.com/sc0ty/subsync), for syncing the subtitles to audio and other subtitles for non-English.
 * [subcleaner (KBlixt)](https://github.com/KBlixt/subcleaner), for removing advertisements in subtitles.
 * [srt-lang-detect (mdcollins05)](https://github.com/mdcollins05/srt-lang-detect), for verifying language in subtitle to language code in the filename.